dy/piezo/docs/r&d.md

     - doesn't leverage power of groups to deal with multiple states ~ js kind-of doesn't spawn template tags instances either ~ every function that has potential of calling internal state function becomes state function

-  2. Some indicator of new instance... `sound()=(*osc;)`
+    - not compatible with JS: we may need from JS a way to call same function multiple times with persistent state (expected)

+  2. Indicator of static function, eg `*x() = (*i=0;...;i++)`
+    + allows JS to use state persistency
+    - doesn't solve direct case for JS: it still doesn't persist state

-  3. Grops/ranges iterate as separate contexts, and lists as same context?
+  4. Grops/ranges iterate as separate contexts, and lists as same context?
     `(a,b..c) <| item -> osc(item)` vs `samples <| sample -> osc(item)`
     - doesn't solve the problem of computed ranges: they still need dynamic-size instances
     - we may need to iterate list of frequencies via array...

-  4. Parens indicate separate context or not, eg.
+  5. Parens indicate separate context or not, eg.
     * `(a,b,c)<|item->osc(item)` - same context
     * `(a,b,c)<|item->(osc(item))` - separate context
     * `(a,b,c)<|(item->osc(item))` - separate context